dotnet/docs-maui/docs/user-interface/context-menu.md

 ## Create context menu items

 A `MenuFlyout` object can be added to the `FlyoutBase.ContextFlyout` attached property of any control that derives from `Element`.
-When the user right-clicks on the element, the context menu will appear at the location where the pointer was right-clicked.
+When the user right-clicks on the control, the context menu will appear at the location where the pointer was clicked.

 The following example shows a `WebView` that defines a context menu: